djfun/geneajs/README.md

-djfun/familytree
+geneajs
 ================

-A javascript/html thing that renders a family tree/kinship chart.
+A collection of javascripts to work with genealogical data and render a family tree/kinship chart.

 What can it do?
 ---------------